sermant-io/Sermant-website/docs/en/document/developer-guide/plugin/README.md

 Don't forget to add the *SPI* configuration file for the `PluginDeclarer` interface:

 - Add `META-INF/services` folder under `resources`.
-- Add `com.huaweicloud.sermant.core.plugin.agent.declarer.PluginDeclarer` under `META-INF/services` .
+- Add `io.sermant.core.plugin.agent.declarer.PluginDeclarer` under `META-INF/services` .
 - In the above file, type all the enhancements definitions of `PluginDeclarer` in the plugin package separated with LF.

 #### 原生类增强